 - Tooth darkening.

-Every patients’ mouth is different, which means that each treatment plan can drastically vary.
-The best way to learn the specific cost of root canal therapy is to visit your dentist for an examination first.
-During your appointment, we will walk you through your treatment plan, discuss restorative options, and go over the cost of your procedure.
+Every patient’s mouth is different, which means that each treatment plan can drastically vary.
+The best way to learn the specific cost of root canal treatment is to visit our Worcester dentist for an examination first.
+During your appointment, we will review our findings with you, determine if you need a root canal, walk you through your treatment plan, discuss restorative options, and go over the cost of your procedure.